-Energy Conservation Credit: 15-32-109, MCA and 15-30-2319, MCA Legislation: HB 237, 1981 Session
+Energy Conservation Credit: 15-32-109 and 15-30-2319, MCA

-A resident individual taxpayer may take a credit for 25 percent of the costs of investments in a building to conserve energy.
+A resident individual taxpayer may take a credit for 25 percent of the costs of energy-conserving investments in a building.
 The maximum credit is \$500 per taxpayer.
 If a taxpayer claims a credit that is more than his or her tax liability for the year, the excess is not refunded to the taxpayer and may not be carried forward or backward to another tax year.

 The credit originally was 5 percent of the cost with a maximum of \$150 for a residence and \$300 for other buildings, and any excess credit could be carried forward for seven years.
 The 2001 Legislature (SB 506) increased the credit to 25 percent of costs with a limit of \$500.
-The 2003 Legislature eliminated the carry-forward (SB 138).
+The 2003 Legislature eliminated the carryforward (SB 138).
 In 2005, the Department of Revenue began interpreting the limit of \$500 per taxpayer as allowing taxpayers who own a building together, such as a married couple, to each claim a credit for 25 percent of the share of the cost with a limit of \$500 each.